-D) Mobile railway infrastructure construction and maintenance equipment This type of rolling stock is in the scope of the TSI only when:
+This type of rolling stock is in the scope of the TSI only when:

-- It is running on its own rail wheels and - It is designed and intended to be detected by a track based train detection system for traffic management and - In case of OTMs, it is in transport (running) configuration, self-propelled or hauled.
+(1) It is running on its own rail wheels and

+(2) It is designed and intended to be detected by a track based train detection system for traffic management and

+(3) In case of OTMs, it is in transport (running) configuration, self-propelled or hauled.

-Exclusion from the scope: In case of OTMs, working configuration is outside the scope of this TSI.
+Exclusion from the scope of this TSI:

+In case of OTMs, working configuration is outside the scope of this TSI.